kresnasatya/brownie/README.md

 # Brownie

-Practical learn how to make browser engine by read Browser Engineering book.
+Learn by doing how to build browser engine by read Browser Engineering book.

 REMINDER: This repo is not for how to make sophisticated browser engine.
 Instead, it teach us how browser engine is designed.